SB449 Alabama 2013 Session

 - Deferred presentment services, define principal balance, common database, limits on interest that can be charged, violations, Secs.
 5-18A-2, 5-18A-12, 5-18A-13, 5-18A-16 am'd.

-This bill would provide that any loan contract entered into in violation of the act would be void.
+- Any loan contract entered into in violation of the act would be void; lenders may not collect on such contracts.

-This bill would prohibit a licensee from extending a loan to a customer who has an outstanding deferred presentment transaction with a value of $500 or more, who has six or more deferred presentment transactions from all licensees in any 12-month period, an extended repayment with a licensee until 14 days after the plan is paid in full, or the customer or their spouse or dependent is a member of the military.
+- Licensees may not extend a loan to a borrower with (a) outstanding deferred presentment transactions of $500 or more, (b) six or more transactions in a 12-month period, (c) an extended repayment plan until 14 days after the plan is paid in full, or (d) military status.

-This bill would provide that the period of the deferred presentment transaction would not begin until the customer receives the funds from the licensee.
+- The deferred presentment period does not begin until the borrower receives the funds from the licensee.

 - Subjects